 Don't want to drive?
 No problem.
 There is public transport from Lake Bled to Lake Bohinj and it takes just 44 minutes to reach your destination.
 You can check the bus schedule here.

-If you are travelling from Ljubljana to Lake Bohinj, you can take a train that takes you to Lake Bled, then change for the bus.
+If you are travelling from Ljubljana to Lake Bohinj, take a train that takes you to Lake Bled.
+Change to the bus and continue to Lake Bohinj.
 The total journey takes around.
 1 hour and 45 minutes.
 Check the train schedule here.
+The bus schedule is available at the bus stop.

 Of course, if possible, we recommend renting a car for the day.
 It will work out so much easier for you.
 Driving in Slovenia is actually easy.
 We found it very relaxing with good roads and excellent infrastructure.